EliFarrer/startup/Notes/backend.md

 ```

 # Middleware
 This is a standard design method (like iterators).
-It doesn't really know how to do things, but it calls other stuff to do different things.
+The Mediator (like Express) doesn't really know how to do things, but it calls other stuff to do different things (the middleware).
 The idea is we get some sort of request, then it goes to request, next and then request, then response and pass out the HTTP response.

 We don't want Bob to steal our money.
 In our case it is more like an authToken or something like that.
 ```